-Ever since my friends sweet dream in July 2013, the 17th of every month has always been called “Josiah Day” in our home–it’s a day in which we celebrate God’s promise of my future baby bird.
-In the past I have purchased diapers and wipes in faith that I will be cleaning his cute tush in the wee hours of the morning and we have also enjoyed a night out to dinner while discussing future nursery ideas, baby shower plans, or who will get up at 3 am for feedings.
+Ever since my friend’s sweet dream in July 2013, the 17th of every month has been called “Josiah Day” in our home–it’s a day in which we celebrate God’s promise of my future baby bird.
+In the past, I have purchased diapers and wipes in faith that I will be cleaning his cute tush in the wee hours of the morning.
+We have also enjoyed a night out to dinner while discussing future nursery ideas, baby shower plans, or who will get up at 3 am for feedings.
 I am also notorious for purchasing on this day numerous outfits or shoes that scream, “well, aren’t you just the cutest thing” and in March, I cooked a special dinner that consisted of a baby spinach salad, baby back ribs, baby Brussels sprouts, and baby carrots.
 It was so good!

-As I sat this morning thinking about what I will do today in celebration of our long-awaited baby bird, I began to think about the significance of the number 17th and why God chose to use this specific date in her dream.
-I know that in the Bible each number has a significant meaning and after doing some research, I learned that in the Bible the number 17 means “victory.”
-Can you say perfect?!
-I just love how God is in the details.
+However, as I sat this morning thinking about what I will do today to celebrate our long-awaited baby bird, I began to think about the significance of the number 17th and why God chose to use this specific date in her dream.
+I know that each number has a significant meaning in the Bible, and after doing some research, I learned that the number 17 means “victory.”
+Can you say perfect?
+I love how God is in the details.
 With the miracle of my baby bird, I have evidence of my victory over PCOS.
 Evidence of my victory over barrenness.
 Evidence of my victory over the doctor’s reports.
-Evidence of my victory to all those who call me an enormous (not pregnant) fool.
-Evidence of my victory over the devil.
+Evidence of my victory to all those who call me a fool for my crazy faith.

 I can’t help but notice a theme.
 A woman was barren…God opened her womb…God gave her a son…God made him a champion in history.

-Hmmmmm….I am barren…I have hope God will open my womb and give me a child…whom He has promised to be a son…could He also have big plans to make him a champion?
+Hmmm…I am barren…I have hope God will open my womb and give me a child…whom He has promised to be a son…could He also have big plans to make him a champion?
 Does He have a spot for him in the history books?
 I can’t say for certain, but what I do know is that Josiah is already a champion in my eyes.
-He isn’t even here on earth and yet he has changed my life forever.
-Josiah has taught me how to be bold, gutsy, crazy and ballsy.
+He isn’t even here on earth, and yet he has changed my life forever.
+Josiah has taught me how to be bold, gutsy, and crazy, and ballsy.
 He has shown me how to have faith like Abraham, Moses, and Noah.
-He has often times given me the strength to persevere and persist when I want to give up and throw in the towel.
+He has given me the strength to persevere and persist when I want to give up.
 But most importantly, he has drawn me closer to God.
-Today I celebrate Josiah…my lil champion who has already given me victory in so many areas of my life and I can’t help but believe he will one day change the lives of all those he will encounter.
+Today I celebrate Josiah…my Lil champion who has already given me victory in so many areas of my life, and I can’t help but believe he will one day change the lives of all those he will encounter.
 But maybe that’s just this proud Mama Bird talkin’.